pcmueller/refactor-tractor/README.md

 ## Overview

-The Poster Generator website allows users to generate and save random/non-random image, title, quote combinations to create motivational posters.
+The refactor tractor project refactors the Whats Cooking website to follow single use protocol, address accessability concerns in the HTML, & and dry up the code by utilizing inheritance and better class structure.

 ## Main Page View